Jimi Jamison: Survivor (1984–1988)

 The band began touring in Chicago and Indianapolis in 1984, in 1985 the band went on tour with headliner Bryan Adams, performing at his sold-out concerts at Nashville's War Memorial Auditorium, the Dallas Convention Center, the San Antonio Convention Center and the Lakefront Arena in New Orleans.
-They also toured with REO Speedwagon around that time with appearances at San Diego sports arena and other venues, plus touring in Tokyo, Japan in which they released a DVD of the concert and appearing and performing in different Japanese Television Shows.
+They also toured with REO Speedwagon around that time with appearances at the San Diego Sports Arena and other venues, plus touring in Tokyo, Japan in which they released a DVD of the concert and appeared and performed in different Japanese Television Shows.
 That same year Survivor was requested by Stallone once again to do the theme song for the next Rocky film, achieving another hit with "Burning Heart" from the film Rocky IV.
 In early 1986, the single peaked at number 2 on the Billboard Hot 100.

-Jamison's second album with Survivor, When Seconds Count, was released on October 9, 1986, and included the hit single "Is This Love" (number 9 on the singles chart).
+Jamison's second album with Survivor, When Seconds Count, was released on October 9, 1986, and included the hit single "Is This Love" (number 7 on the singles chart).
 The album peaked at a disappointing number 49 on the Billboard Album Chart but still managed to sell over 500,000 copies and was certified Gold.
 This album also featured Jamison making songwriting contributions to the band's repertoire, including the single "Man Against the World" (number 86).
 This song was originally slated for inclusion on the Rocky IV soundtrack and was in fact later included in that album's 2006 reissue.
-Another single, "How Much Love" peaked at number 51 on the singles chart, while "In Good Faith" was promoted in Europe, with the band performing in German TV Shows.
+Another single, "How Much Love" peaked at number 51 on the singles chart, while "In Good Faith" was promoted in Europe, with the band performing on German TV shows.

-Survivor released their final 80's album Too Hot to Sleep in late 1988.
+Survivor released their final 80s album, Too Hot to Sleep, in late 1988.
 Jamison would later cite the album as his personal favorite with Survivor, but it suffered from a lack of record company promotion and only reached number 187 on the Billboard albums chart.
 Three singles were released, with "Across the Miles" reaching number 74 on the singles chart, "Didn't Know It Was Love" reaching number 61, and "Desperate Dreams" receiving promotion in Europe, but the band could not sustain the success from their previous albums.